The #1 Mistake Small Businesses Make: How to Manage Your Online Presence

 Many people think of Google Search Console and Bing Webmaster Tools as an analytics platform.
 They are in part, but along with providing insights and data, these tools also give you the ability to instruct Google or Bing as they crawl through your website.
-For example, one set of instructions you can pass to Google is a list of backlinks to ignore.
+For example, one set of instructions you can pass to Google is a list of backlinks to ignore (called disavows).
 This is a great tool and can help cut down on spammy backlinks.
 However, if the wrong person has access to Google Search Console, that person could instruct Google to ignore all of your backlinks – including the ones that are helping your website rank in search results.
 The good news is that Google Search Console makes it easy to add people at different user levels – and relatively easy to remove people when they are no longer working with your organization.
 The same is mostly true with Bing Webmaster Tools as well.
-The first step is making sure you are an owner of these tools, so that you have full control.
+The first step is making sure you are an owner of these tools so that you have full control.

 5. Local & Google My Business

 Your company’s online presence is more than your website – for most smaller companies, a key piece of the online presence is your local profile.
 That includes Google My Business, Yelp, local listing managers, and many more.
 Here again, you want to make sure your business is the owner.
-However, there are a lot of local listing profiles and, likely, you won’t have time to set these up yourself.
-Instead, set up a generic email address (like email@example.com) that you own and have access to.
+However, there are a lot of local listing profiles, and, likely, you won’t have time to set these up yourself.
+Instead, set up a generic email address (like firstname.lastname@example.org) that you own and have access to.
 Then, grant the SEO you hire to put in charge of generating local listings access to that email address.
 That way, the SEO can set everything up but since all profiles are tied to that generic email you own, you will be able to access all the local listing profiles should you need to change SEOs in the future.
-Also, for any local listing management tools, like Moz Local or BrightLocal, make sure they are setup in your company’s name and that your company pays for the account.
+Also, for any local listing management tools, like Moz Local or BrightLocal, make sure they are set up in your company’s name and that your company pays for the account.

 6. Ad platforms

-In general, the same idea applies here as above – as much as possible, ad accounts should be set up in the company’s name and the company should pay for ads directly.
+In general, the same idea applies here as above – as much as possible, ad accounts should be set up in the company’s name using a company email address and the company should pay for ads directly.
 Certainly, for social media or search advertising, this is easily doable and then you can invite your ad agency as a user to those accounts.
 However, sometimes you can’t own the ad network or pay for it directly because your ad agency simply gets a better rate or better access if they own it or pay for it.
 So, for ad networks make sure you own and pay directly for as much as is possible.
 For the rest, be sure you regularly request full exports of data on ad performance, request complete copies of the ads that were run, and request complete information on how ads were targeted.
 That way, if you do have to change ad companies, you have the complete information and can provide that to a future ad agency.

 7. Social profiles